ArnaudDuhamel/Portoflio-Data-Analysis/courseInfoCollector/README.md

 4. Kept the course codes
 5. Trimmed the coures codes
 6. Removed duplicates
-7. Used concat function to turn the course codes in the following format for scraping :
+7. Used concat function to turn the course codes in the following format to easily create a list data structure, then used for scraping :

   |#| Courses |
   |--| ------ |